Arlington Pedestrian Accident Lawyer

 Not every accident that occurs between a car and a pedestrian is the fault of the driver.
 If the injured individual was jaywalking, crossing the road without following the traffic lights, or failed to pay attention to their surroundings, they may share some of the responsibility for their injuries.

 The State of Texas follows the rule of modified comparative fault when assessing liability in personal injury cases.
-According to Texas Civil Practice §33.001, an injured claimant may be eligible to recover compensation for their injuries as long as they were no more than 51 percent at fault for the accident.
+According to Texas Civil Practice §33.001, an injured claimant may be eligible to recover compensation for their injuries as long as they were no more than 51 percent at fault for the incident.

-Damages in a Pedestrian Accident
+Damages in an Injured Pedestrian Case

 Economic damages refer to a quantifiable financial loss that an individual suffers.
 For example, an individual could recover compensation for economic damages such as medical expenses, loss of income, cost of rehabilitation and even property damage.